supertyd/hotmoe/README.md

 ## Introduction
-A new unified hyperspectral tracking framework (e.g. VIS, NIR, and RedNIR Tracking).
+A new unified hyperspectral tracking framework.

 - HotMoE has high performance on hyperspectal tracking tasks.

-- A single model cross three kinds of hyperspectral images.
 <center><img width="90%" alt="" src="tracking/new_framework.png"/></center>